 1. What types of gun permits are there and how much do they cost?
 (Permits are referred to as Firearms Identification Cards or FID's and License to Carry or LTC).

-There are 4 types of permits.
-They are all issued for a period of six years.
+All permits are issued for a period of six years.

 2. How old must you be to obtain an FID or LTC?